-In installing any kind of heat pump, it is most important that the contractor follow manufacturers' instructions carefully.
-The following are general guidelines that should be taken into consideration when installing an air-source heat pump:
+When installing any kind of heat pump, it is most important that the contractor follow manufacturers' instructions carefully.
+The following points are general guidelines which should be taken into consideration when installing an air-source heat pump:

-- In houses with a natural gas, oil or wood furnace, the heat pump coil should be installed on the warm (downstream) side of the furnace. - If a heat pump is added to an electric furnace, the heat pump coil can usually be placed on the cold (upstream) side of the furnace for greatest efficiency. - The outdoor unit should be protected from high winds, which may reduce efficiency by causing defrost problems.
-At the same time, it should be placed in the open so that outdoor air is not recirculated through the coil.

-- To prevent snow from blocking airflow over the coil and to permit defrost water drainage, the unit should be placed on a stand that raises it 30 to 60 cm (12 to 24 in.) above the ground.
+- For any natural gas, oil, or wood furnace, the heat pump coil should be installed on the warm (downstream) side of the furnace. - If a heat pump is added to an electric furnace, the heat pump coil can usually be placed on the cold (upstream) side of the furnace for greatest efficiency. - The outdoor unit should be protected from high winds, which may reduce efficiency by causing defrost problems.
+At the same time, it should be placed so that outdoor air is not recirculated over the coil. - To prevent snow from blocking airflow over the coil and to permit defrost water drainage, the unit should be placed on a stand that raises it 30 to 60 cm (12 to 24 in.) above the ground.
 The stand should be anchored to a concrete pad, which in turn should sit on a bed of gravel to enhance drainage.
-Alternatively, the unit might be mounted from the wall of the house on a suitably constructed frame. - It is advisable to locate the heat pump outside the dripline of the house (the area where water drips off the roof) to prevent ice and water from falling on it, which could reduce airflow or cause fan or motor damage. - The pan under the inside coil must be connected to the house's interior floor drain, to ensure that the condensate that forms on the coil drains properly. - The heat pump should be placed so that a serviceperson has enough room to work on the unit. - Refrigerant lines should be as short and straight as possible.
-It is good practice to insulate the lines to minimize unwanted heat loss and to prevent condensation. - Fans and compressors make noise.
+Alternatively, the unit might be mounted from the wall of the house on a suitably constructed frame. - It may be advisable to locate the heat pump outside the drip-line of the house (the area where water drips off the roof) to prevent ice and water from falling on it, which could reduce airflow or cause fan or motor damage. - The pan under the inside coil must be connected to the interior house floor drain, to ensure that the condensate which forms on the coil, drains properly. - The heat pump should be placed so that a service person has enough room to work on the unit. - Refrigerant lines should be as short and straight as possible.
+It's a good idea to place them in an insulated conduit to minimize unwanted heat loss and to prevent condensation. - Fans and compressors make noise.
 Locate the outdoor unit away from windows and adjacent buildings.
-Some units make additional noise when they vibrate.
-You can reduce this by selecting quiet equipment or by mounting the unit on a noise-absorbing base. - Heat pump systems generally require larger duct sizes than other central heating systems, so existing ducting may have to be modified.
-For proper heat pump operation, airflow should be 50 to 60 litres per second (L/s) per kilowatt, or 400 to 450 cubic feet per minute (cfin) per ton, of cooling capacity.
+Some units also make noise when they vibrate.
+You can reduce this by selecting quiet equipment or by mounting the unit on a noise-absorbing base.

+• Ductwork must be installed in homes that don't have an existing air distribution system.
+Heat pump systems generally require larger duct sizes than other central heating systems, so existing ducting may have to be modified.
+For proper heat pump operation, airflow should be 50 to 60 litres per second (L/s) per kW, or 400 to 450 cubic feet per minute (cfm) per ton of cooling capacity.

 The cost of installing an air-source heat pump varies depending on the type of system and the existing heating equipment.
-Costs will be higher if the ductwork has to be modified, or if you need to upgrade your electrical service to deal with the increased electrical load.
+Costs will be higher if the ductwork has to be modified or if you need to upgrade your electrical service to deal with the increased electrical load.